Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 17

 more to tell.
 One of Uncle

-Jim's Scout's daughters
+Jim's Scott's daughters

-Mrs Young has lost her husband.
+Mrs Young has lost her husband

-He was Capt Young of the M.A.S.
+He was Capt Young of the A.A.S.

 Corps.
 He died of fever in